swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

         maxReplacements: Int = .max,
         with replacement: (Regex<R.RegexOutput>.Match) throws -> Replacement
     ) rethrows where Replacement.Element == Element

-    /// Replaces all occurrences of the sequence matching the given regex with
+    /// Replaces all matches for the regex in this collection, using the
+    /// given closures to create the replacement and the regex.
-    /// a given collection.
+    ///
     /// - Parameters:
-    ///   - maxReplacements: A number specifying how many occurrences of the
+    ///   - maxReplacements: A number specifying how many occurrences of
-    ///   sequence matching `regex` to replace.
-Default is `Int.max`.
+    ///     the regex to replace, using `content` to create the regex.
-    ///   - content: A closure to produce a `RegexComponent` to replace.
+    ///   - content: A closure that returns the collection to search for
+    ///     and replace.
     ///   - replacement: A closure that receives the full match information,
     ///     including captures, and returns a replacement collection. public mutating func replace<R: RegexComponent, Replacement: Collection>(
         maxReplacements: Int = .max,
         @RegexComponentBuilder content: () -> R,